space-sh/space/doc/shell-coding-and-style-guidelines/index.md

 Always start with an underscore and split words with subsequent underscores.
 Variables should be lower case, except for global variables and constants.

 #### Comments
-Always add comments for global variables and constants.
+Always add comments to global variables and constants.
 Examples:
 ```sh
 # Set to "1" to allow this and that